Goutamchoudhary/Netflix-Clone-Heroku/README.md

   REST API is used to perform the CRUD operations for user, movies/tvshows, featured list, and collection list with MongoDB Cluster.
   Axios library is used to fetch or create data to MongoDB server via HTTP requests.
   ExpressJS is used which is a back end web application framework for NodeJS.

+**Note:** This application is deployed on heroku using Heroku Platform which is a Software-as-a-Service.

 ## Features Implemented